Garden & Landscape Edging

 The weathered steel rusted metal lawn edging bends easily into smooth, graceful curves and stops the spread of grass roots.
 Whilst the stainless steel & black recycled plastic edging offer the sleekest, most refined garden edging look.

-END OF JANUARY SUPER SALE … Don’t Miss Out
+3 DAY JULY SUPER SALE … Don’t Miss Out

 The simplest and most subtle landscape borders that effectively separate your lawn from a garden are 50 to 100mm deep strips of steel, aluminium or plastic.